slinkydeveloper/vertx-event-manager/README.md

 ## Limitations

-* Only one instance can run at time and connect to the database to avoid multiple
+* Only one instance can run at time and connect to the database to avoid multiple time events triggering.

 ## Planned features

+* Lock system to support multiple instances
 * Command line
 * Periodic jobs
 * SQL Persistence